mariomazzaferro/blockchain-developer-bootcamp-final-project/README.md

 # Overview

 The Frankenstein Text will have a fixed number of 5 co-writers.
-There should be a maximum amount of time for each individual contribution, probably 2 hours.
+There should be a maximum amount of time for each individual contribution, probably 2 to 3 hours (very generous).

-As a writer, you will be pseudo-randomly given a text to contribute, this might be a text with already some contributions or even the opportunity to start a text from scratch.
+As a writer, you will be given a random text to contribute, this might be a text with already some contributions or even the opportunity to start a text from scratch.
 After all 5 contributions are concluded, for a couple of days each co-writer has the opportunity to title and mint the text as a unique NFT.

 The Frankenstein Text NFT will have a number of mints associated to it, which will be the number of co-writers that minted the text.
 One would imagine that a higher number of mints indicates a higher quality of text, since more contributors thought the text was interesting enough to mint.